SBennett13/FitbitToMQTT/README.md

 ### Useful scripts

+-   setup.sh : Run this directly after cloning your repo.
+It will create a python virtual environment (venv), install the dependencies, and start the venv.

 -   get-oauth.py : get access token, refresh token, and expires at for the provided client id and secret.
 Run with -c argument as the path to your config.cfg